angadhn/MySite/_notes/Space Data Center Analysis.md

 \end{align}
 $$

-Again, one can determine the number of launches for the SDC's solar panels by computing the ratio of the Starcloud and iROSA packing densities.
-At 0.49, this is well under a single Starship launch but, if the canister canister diameter increases to 0.5 m, two launches become necessary.
-The iROSA canisters diameter could fall anywhere in this range.
+Again, one can determine the number of launches for the SDC's solar panels by computing the ratio of the desired and iROSA packing densities.
+At 0.49, this is well under a single Starship launch.

-### Mass
+### Mass-based launch numbers

 While the packing density analysis suggested favorable volumetric efficiency for iROSA technology, the mass constraint presents a secondary limitation that requires careful examination.
-Solar arrays, though significantly lighter than thermal management systems, still impose substantial mass penalties when scaled to Starcloud's massive power requirements.

-**iROSA Mass Characteristics:**

-The ISS Roll-Out Solar Arrays provide empirical mass data for modern space-qualified photovoltaic technology.
-Each iROSA unit represents current state-of-the-art in deployable solar array design, optimized for both performance and mass efficiency through advanced materials and roll-out deployment mechanisms.

-**iROSA Mass Analysis:**

-Each iROSA unit has a documented mass of 340 kg and deploys 109.8 m² of active solar collection area.
-This yields a mass density characteristic of modern roll-out solar technology:
+Each iROSA unit has a documented mass of 340 kg and deploys 109.8 m² of active solar collection area yielding a mass density for modern roll-out solar technology:

 $$ \begin{align} \rho_{mass,iROSA} &= \frac{m_{iROSA}}{A_{deployed,iROSA}} \\ &= \frac{340 \text{ kg}}{18.3 \times 6 \text{ m}^2} \\ &= \frac{340 \text{ kg}}{109.8 \text{ m}^2} = 3.10 \text{ kg/m}^2 \end{align} $$

 This mass density reflects the integrated system including photovoltaic cells, deployment mechanisms, structural backing, electrical harnesses, and mounting hardware required for autonomous space deployment.

-**Starcloud Solar Array Mass Scaling:**

 Scaling this empirical mass density to Starcloud's 128,000 m² solar array requirement reveals the magnitude of the mass challenge for their power generation system:

 $$ \begin{align} m_{Starcloud,solar} &= A_{required} \times \rho_{mass,iROSA} \\ &= 128,000 \text{ m}^2 \times 3.10 \text{ kg/m}^2 \\ &= 396,800 \text{ kg} = 396.8 \text{ tonnes} \end{align} $$

-**Launch Constraint Analysis:**

 Comparing the mass-limited and volume-limited launch requirements reveals the constraining factor for solar array deployment: